PAIR-code/facets/facets_dive/README.md

 ### Embedding Dive in Your Page

+The project is build with [Bazel](https://www.bazel.build/).
+Make sure you have installed Bazel and run the Bazel BUILD files prior to proceeding.
 Provided you've loaded the `<facets-dive>` Polymer element, you can insert an instance into your page like so.

 ```html
 <facets-dive></facets-dive>